SECTION 4 – THE SERVE, SERVICE SEQUENCE, AND SCORING RULES

 player/position/score questions pertaining to their own team.

-4.B.9.
+4.B.9a.
 When an incorrect player serves or receives, or a player serves from an incorrect position, the referee will immediately stop play and identify the fault(s).

-4.B.10.
+4.B.9b.
 Incorrect Player or Position.
 When an incorrect server or player position is discovered after a rally, game, or match has ended, the offending team can be faulted until the next serve occurs or prior to the scoresheet being returned to the tournament operation’s desk.
-A point scored during the rally by the offending team
+A point scored during the rally by the offending team will not count.
+Any previous points scored by the incorrect server or with players in the incorrect positions will stand.
+After a match is completed, an incorrect player or position error may not be corrected after the scoresheet has been returned to tournament operations personnel.

 4.C.
 Readiness.
 Any player may indicate “not ready” prior to the start of the score being called.